What is Mental Illness?

 - Social Class Bias

-in 1991 Martha Bruce, David Takeuchi & Philip Leaf confirmed the view that the lower classes were far more vulnerable to severe mental disorders.
+In 1991 Martha Bruce, David Takeuchi & Philip Leaf confirmed the view that the lower classes were far more vulnerable to severe mental disorders.
 They found that people on or below the poverty line were twice as likely as their middle class counterparts to abuse alcohol and/or suffer from Depression and/or Bipolar Disorder – and 80 times more likely to develop Schizophrenia!

 Social class bias seems to infect the way judgements are made in the assessment and treatment of mentally-ill patients.
-Johnstone makes the point that clinicians more willing to diagnose Schizophrenia in working class patients than middle class ones – even when they have very similar symptoms.
+Johnstone makes the point that clinicians are more willing to diagnose Schizophrenia in working class patients than middle class ones – even when they have very similar symptoms.
 Sandra Unmbenhauer & Linda DeWitte (1978) found that professionals tended to offer less effective interventions to patients from the lower classes.

 Of course, Intersectionality can make things that much worse.
 For example, Roy Luepnitz, Daniel Randolph & Kenneth Gutsch (1982) found working class African-Americans more likely to be ‘alcoholic’ than middle-class whites.
+Another example comes from Paul Crone et al (2008) who found women from British Pakistani and Indian households have Depression more than either men or women of white or Afro-Caribbean ethnicity.